Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 After the user signs-in to Azure, the Connect sample shows the user an activity for sending a mail message.
 With an access token, your app can make authenticated requests to the Microsoft Graph API.

 For example the UnifiedApiHelper.cs file contains the code that:
-1.  get information about the current login user.
+1. Get information about the current login user.
 The ``GetUserInfoAsync`` method takes a single argument (access token value) to make a call to **https://graph.microsoft.com/beta/me** to get information about the current login user.

  ```